victorjonsson/cXense-4-WordPress/README.md

 ## Optional configuration

 The following constants can be used to modify the behaviour of this plugin.
 Define them in wp-config.php or in the file functions.php located in your theme directory.
+These constants are not mandatory.
+You can choose to define them in the cXense settings page that can be found in wp-admin.
+If you choose to define these settings in form of constants you can override them using the settings page.

 `CXENSE_USER_NAME` and `CXENSE_API_KEY` API user credentials at cXense, used to ping the cXense crawler when a post is created/updated/removed.
 These constants will speed up the re-indexing of your website when content is changed.